flimflam-austin/hugo-cms-test/site/content/quick_reads/20180320-2018-03-21-otd-alcatraz/index.md

       # Alcatraz Closes

-      > ‘Break the rules and you go to prison.
-Break the prison rules and you go to Alcatraz.’
+      > "Break the rules and you go to prison.
+Break the prison rules and you go to Alcatraz."

       Anonymous, Alcatraz Island, quote sourced by National Park Service that now oversees the famous prison.

       tap here for more
-    citation: tap here for more
     _key: card-1-07c1eadc-910e-4020-b601-231c1737f445
   - order: 1
     body: >-